cfretty/cfretty.github.io/_tabs/about.md

 Professionally and personally, the lodestar is an important symbol to me.

-Minnesota born and raised, I have a special affection for l’etoile du nord and life on the 45th parallel north.
+Minnesota born and raised, I have a special affection for L'Étoile du Nord and life on the 45th parallel north.
 In life, and in no particular order, I am:
 - Wife, auntie, friend
 - Housemate to a [big ginger cat](/assets/img/whiskey_tango_foxtrot.jpg)
 - Homebody, gardener, above-average cook & mixologist